 Many overseas destinations offer less expensive housing than is found in major European cities.
 In particular, southeast Asia and certain islands in the Bahamas offer homes near the beach at very reasonable prices.

 4. Less expensive health care

-Many countries offer health care at rates significantly lower those found in many European countries.
+Many countries offer health care at rates significantly lower than those found in many European countries.
 This can be very important to retirees, especially those who are dealing with chronic medical issues.
 Bermuda is a popular choice because health care is virtually free on the island.

 Many retirees move overseas to escape high tax rates in the EU.
-When you’re living on a fixed income, it’s important to reduce costs any way you can.
+When you’re living on a fixed income, it’s important to reduce costs in any way you can.
 Taxes are often one of the biggest expenses that retirees face, but they may be significantly reduced by moving to a more tax-friendly country.

 While the idea may be an attractive option to retire abroad, you should plan carefully, especially from a financial standpoint.
 A financial adviser who has experience working with retirees overseas can help you plan for all issues that may arise.

 Those issues can include the cost of living.
 While moving to an overseas location may reduce day-to-day costs, it could also increase bigger-ticket items, like travel.
 All of the benefits of living in a less expensive country could be lost if you plan on travelling back and forth on a regular basis.
 The last thing you want to do is have to return to the job market in a new country after you have retired.

 Currency exchange is another important factor to consider.
 Wild fluctuations in exchange rates can have a serious impact on your spending power in your new country.
 A financial adviser can recommend strategies to help smooth out those fluctuations and lock in rates.